This post may contain affiliate links. Please read our disclosure policy.

 one pancake cooking in a non stick skillet.

-1. Remove the pancake from the skillet, add a little more oil or butter, and repeat until all of the batter is used.
+1. Repeat: Remove the pancake from the skillet and add a little more oil or butter as needed.
+Repeat with the remaining batter.

 two buttermilk pancakes on a blue plate next to a glass of orange juice and a silver container of syrup.